joshkerr/plex-outplayer-tamper/README.md

 # plex-outplayer-tamper
 Places an external player button on the Plex website to stream videos through Outplayer, SenPlayer, or MPV.
 This is a Tampermonkey script file.
 If you right-click on the player button, you can choose the player you want to use.
 The button will change to reflect the selected player.

+The script is a tampermonkey script so it requires the tampermonkey extension to run.
+You can get this extension for most browsers including Safari on iOS and iPadOS.

 ## Supported Players

 - **Outplayer** (iOS) - Works out of the box